-Does your child get upset when she loses?
-Good sportsmanship and winning and losing social skills are important to teach kids.
+Does your child get upset when he loses?
+Good sportsmanship and winning and losing social skills are important to teach.
 Here’s how:

 “Woo hoo!
 I won!”
 I exclaimed after I dropped the red coin into the slot.
 I made four dots to connect, enough to win a game of Connect Four.